-If you’re planning your first trip to Beijing and aren’t quite sure what to expect, here’s my top tips for the things you really should know before you go!
+If you’re planning your first trip to Beijing and aren’t quite sure what to expect, here are my top tips for the things you really should know before you go!

 1. Be prepared when it comes to getting around